 Al-Anon and Nar-Anon MeetingsAl-Anon and Nar-Anon meetings are groups held to support the families coping patients recovering from a use disorder.
 Family and friends struggle with the day to day realities of this disease and may need support to help them decipher the facts from the cultural myths that surround alcoholism and addiction.
 Al-Anon and Nar-Anon are safe spaces where loved ones can process events and experiences related to this disease.
 Many members are the friends and family of people who lost their lives to an accidental overdose.
 These groups help them deal with these tragedies and aid others in preventing further losses through education, communal support and rehabilitative resources.

 - Al-Anon Where: Rock Springs Library 400 C. St. Rock Springs, WY 82901

 - Al-Anon Where: Tomahawk Al-Anon 86 N. 1st.
 E. Green River, WY 82935

 - Nar-Anon Where: Ogden Regional Hospital 5475 Adams Ave.
 Pkwy.
 Ogden, UT 84405

 There aren’t any treatment facilities in Rock Springs, Wyoming.
 In fact, Wyoming has the lowest ratio of mental health care institutions and mental health professionals in the country.
 Don’t let the lack of nearby facilities dissuade you.
 Retreat-based clinics, like The Recovery Village are the most efficient type of treatment program for a use disorder.
 Removing the temptations and access to the misused substances in combination with group and individual counselling and aftercare provides the best chances for recovery.
 Aftercare is essential to the success of sustaining control over substance misuse.
-Take the opportunity to get well at a place like The Recovery Village where your holistic wellness is the only priority.

 - Arrowhead Springs